-ENGINEERING 2: DESIGN AND FABRICATION 485
+485 ENGINEERING 2: DESIGN AND FABRICATION

-2.5 credits/year Through problems that engage and challenge, students explore a broad range of engineering topics, including mechanisms, the strength of structures and materials, and automation.
+Through problems that engage and challenge, students explore a broad range of engineering topics, including mechanisms, the strength of structures and materials, and automation.
 Students develop skills in problem-solving, research, and design while learning strategies for design process documentation, collaboration, and presentation.
 Students will also develop fabrication skills including woodworking, electronics, welding, CNC machining, and additive manufacturing.
 This course is open to all students.